sridhardevopscloud/DevOps-Course-GDS/README.md

 # DevOps-Course-GDS
-This is a repository when I am learning Devops course
+This is a repository when I am learning Devops course through GDS(Grow Data Skills)